ajtpxn/MidtermGroupProject/README.md

 ## Acknowledgments

-* The Dark Lord of Beans
-* Denise, Alex, Rob, Paul, and any other instructors who helped us see bugs hidden in plain site and those that were more esoteric.
+* Denise, Alex, Rob, Paul, and any other instructors who helped us see bugs hidden in plain sight and those that were more esoteric.